csula/cs590-fall-2015/src/trivia-game/README.md

      :source-paths ["src-cljs"]}]})
 ```

-Notice that we
+Note the changes:

-1. Specify `:output-to` as `"../trivia/resources/public/js/client.js"` this means that the directory `resources/public/js` must exist in the `trivia` project folder.
+* `:output-to` is set to `"../trivia/resources/public/js/client.js"`.
+This means that the directory `resources/public/js` must exist in the `trivia` project folder.
 The idea here is that when we compile the clojurescript with the command `lein cljsbuild once` or `lein cljsbuild auto` the entire clojurescript package is generated into a file `client.js`

-2. Specify `:source-paths` to include `"src-cljs"` which means that this is where you'd put the `.cljs` files.
+* `:source-paths` includes `"src-cljs"` which means that this is where we will put the `.cljs` files.

 ## Putting everything together

-At this point we've demonstrated that we can update the server code `trivia` to support `selmer` and (separately) update `trivia-cljs` to compile and generate `client.js` to be used with any views requiring event-driven actions.
+At this point we've demonstrated that we can update the server code `trivia` to support `selmer` and (separately) update `trivia-cljs` to compile and generate `client.js` that can be used with any views requiring event-driven actions.
 Let's put together the (almost) complete trivia game.

 ### Generate an SPA view `game.html`